What Makes a Rich Country Rich and a Poor Country Poor?

 DARON ACEMOGLU & JAMES ROBINSON

-Economist Daron Acemoglu and political scientist James Robinson bank on ideas from development economics, economic history and institutional to explain the phenomenon of different nations amassing power and prosperity while others falling short, some of them terribly.
+Economist Daron Acemoglu and political scientist James Robinson bank on ideas from development economics and economic history to explain the phenomenon of different nations amassing power and prosperity while others falling short, some of them terribly.
 The authors’ contention is that the contemporary accounts on factors such as religion, culture, geography and weather are insufficient to explain the differences.
 Then what is the reason?

 It is the man-made political and economic institutions.
 Good institutions, according to a reviewer, are ‘laws and practices that motivate people to work hard, become economically productive, and thereby enrich both themselves and their countries’.